Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Introduction

-In the context of pathology FMs, distillation is typically performed using a single teacher model, such as H0-mini~\cite{h0-mini} trained by distillation from a large vision transformer model called H-optimus-0~\cite{hoptimus0}.
+In the context of pathology FMs, distillation is often performed using a single teacher model, such as H0-mini~\cite{h0-mini} trained by distillation from a large vision transformer model called H-optimus-0~\cite{hoptimus0}.
 However, relying on a single teacher risks inheriting its biases and limits the represented diversity of clinical variation.
 We illustrate this behavior in \cref{fig:radar_benchmarks}, where the distilled H0-mini is only able to perform as good or only marginally better than H-optimus-1~\cite{hoptimus1}, a model trained as successor to H-optimus-0.
-While multi-teacher distillation strategies such as AM-RADIO~\cite{ranzinger2024radio} have been successfully applied to general image foundation models, they have not yet been explored in pathology. {\textbf{In summary, pathology FMs still lack a method that simultaneously compresses both model and embedding size while leveraging diverse multi-teacher signals while accounting for data heterogeneity.}}
+While multi-teacher distillation strategies such as AM-RADIO~\cite{ranzinger2024radio} have been successfully applied to general image foundation models, they are underexplored in pathology.
+Combining multiple pathology FMs has been done with GPFM~\cite{ma2025generalizable}, but without reduction in model capacity with respect to the teacher models.
+In summary, pathology FMs still lack a method that simultaneously compresses both model and embedding size while leveraging diverse multi-teacher signals.

-To address these challenges, we propose \modelname{}, a pathology FM that leverages multi-teacher knowledge distillation in combination with Matryoshka representation learning to fundamentally reduce model size and improve computational efficiency while achieving similar performances to large teacher models~\cite{chen2024uni,zimmermann2024virchow2, hoptimus1, conch} and outperforming previous distilled small models~\cite{h0-mini} as illustrated in Fig. \ref{fig:radar_benchmarks}.
+To address these challenges, we propose \modelname{}, a pathology FM that leverages multi-teacher knowledge distillation in combination with MRL to fundamentally reduce model size and improve computational efficiency while achieving similar performances to large teacher models~\cite{chen2024uni,zimmermann2024virchow2, hoptimus1, conch} and outperforming previous distilled small models~\cite{h0-mini} (\cref{fig:radar_benchmarks}).
 The hierarchical embedding structure of \modelname{} fuses complementary signals from multiple teachers into compact and robust subembeddings.
-To avoid memorization of embeddings of teacher models from public training data while ensuring enough data diversity, distillation training of \modelname{} is performed on an internal dataset of 243 million image tiles extracted from 158,233 H\&E-stained images across all organs, which is augmented using a novel cropping strategy.
-Evaluations on multiple benchmarks, including patch-level (e.g., PCAM, Gleason), slide-level (e.g., Camelyon16, CRC), and image retrieval (CCRCC), demonstrate that \modelname{} consistently outperforms individual teacher models in terms of efficiency and performance.
-Our main contributions are the following:
+To avoid memorization of embeddings of teacher models from public training data while ensuring enough data diversity, distillation training of \modelname{} is performed on an internal dataset of 243 million image tiles extracted from 158,233 H\&E-stained images across all organs, which is augmented using a novel cropping strategy for distillation.
+Evaluations on multiple benchmarks, including patch-level and slide-level, demonstrate that \modelname{} maintains parity or outperforms individual teacher models in terms of efficiency and performance.
+Code and model weights are available at \url{https://huggingface.co/SchuefflerLab/Pathryoshka-B}.